 - Or do you want to be a supporter of these citizens of the future: to encourage and challenge them to discover what they can achieve?

 Browse these pages to find out what the RSA London Region Awards for Innovation offers groups of young people and how you can get involved.

 The Royal Society of Arts London Region

 The Royal Society for the Encouragement of Arts, Manufactures & Commerce (RSA) London Youth Awards are financial awards to help groups of young people realise projects that they themselves have devised.
 The Awards are for projects in any area of London.
 They are open to young people aged between 12 and 19 years with an upper age limit of 25 years for young people with disabilities.
-The Award fund is currently £10,000.
+In any one phase we may disburse two or three awards.
 The maximum award for any one project is usually £2,500.